 As part of the candidate performance-based outcomes required by NCATE and CEC, each candidate must produce standards-based projects that clearly demonstrate knowledge, skills and disposition development in the professional field of study.
-Each Multiple Subject, Single Subject and Special Education credential course contains an Embedded Signature Assignment (ESA).
-These ESAs are intended to assess important candidate skills and abilities, identify areas of strength and challenge, and contribute to successfully completing the Teaching Event during student teaching.
-The Teaching Event assesses your ability to plan, implement and assess an instructional unit within the specific context of your student teaching classroom, and reflect on the outcome.
-All ESAs must be submitted to a designated DRF folder on Taskstream.
-Please upload your ESA to Taskstream.
-The self-enrollment code is: X3TSD5
+Each Multiple Subject, Single Subject and Special Education credential course contains an Embedded Signature Assignment (ESA), intended to assess important candidate skills and abilities, identify areas of strength and challenge, and contribute to successfully completing student teaching.